 Best time to visit Japan?

-A highlight of the Japanese calendar is cherry blossom season which sweeps north from the southern part of Japan in late March.
-Come April the cherry blossom trees are reaching full bloom and despite generally only lasting a few weeks can be seen in northern Japan until the middle of May.
+It is no secret that an absolute highlight of the Japanese calendar is the springtime cherry blossom 'sakura' season.
+Late March to mid April sees these soft pink petals sweep their way from the north to the south of Japan.
+Full bloom really is a sight to behold and despite generally only lasting a few weeks, it can be seen in northern Japan until the middle of May.
 The weather in spring is pleasantly mild with some rain but rates increase dramatically due to our Easter school holidays in the early part of April and Japan’s Golden Week at the end, and the sheer demand of foreign visitors from across the world.
 Two million people pass through Kyoto alone during this time!

 Although the cherry blossoms and mild weather make spring a popular season, we consider autumn to be the best time to year to visit Japan as the summer heat and humidity turns to mild and pleasant weather, and the leaves begin their transition to powerful reds and golds.
 Rainfall decreases considerably in October after the typhoon season, prompting a newfound desire to spend time outdoors.
 The deep red and orange leaves are to the Japanese autumn what cherry blossoms are to spring, which can be seen in abundance framing temples, castles, gardens and mighty Mount Fuji.